MStarmans91/WORC/README.md

 ## Installation

-WORC currently only supports Unix with Python 3.6+ (tested on 3.7.2 - 3.7.4) systems and has been tested on Ubuntu 16.04 and 18.04, and Windows 10.
+WORC supports Unix and Windows systems with Python 3.6+: the [unit tests](https://github.com/MStarmans91/WORC/actions?query=workflow%3A%22Unit+test%22) are performed on the latest Ubuntu and Windows versions with Python 3.7.
 For detailed installation instructions, please check  [the ReadTheDocs installation guidelines](https://worc.readthedocs.io/en/latest/static/quick_start.html#installation).

 The package can be installed through pip: